-Robustness of policy goals is manifested not only by their existence and design but also their actual implementation.
-Good governance and the creation of monitoring mechanisms indicate the determination of governments to attain these goals.
-Conversely, a fragmented or weakly implemented regulatory framework can have a destabilising effect on the private sector, particularly on foreign investors.
+Good governance and the creation of effective monitoring mechanisms indicate the determination of governments to attain their policy goals.
+Conversely, a fragmented or weakly implemented monitoring and evaluation framework can significantly reduce the ability of policy makers and investors to track if real progress has been made on the goals.

 This sub-indicator focuses on monitoring and evaluating the implementation of the energy goals.
-Monitoring provides an opportunity to assess the progress towards meeting energy investment objectives and identifying potential gaps.
+Monitoring provides an opportunity to assess the progress towards meeting energy objectives and identifying potential gaps.
 Furthermore, it allows governments to ensure that policies are periodically updated and amended when necessary.
 In this context, the establishment of an independent and competent authority with the appropriate monitoring and reporting mechanisms is critical.
 It gives investors the confidence that policies will be evaluated and improved to achieve the desired outcomes and will not be subject to arbitrary modifications.